- What people don’t know about motorbikes

 Water & Staying Hydrated

-When adventure riding with your motorbike rental the bottles become loose and fall off.
+When adventure riding with your motorbike rental , water bottles become loose and fall off.
 If they are strapped to your seat, they will eventually become hot, unrefreshing water that tastes like melted plastic.
-How healthy could this be?

-After years of running the roads of Vietnam, we’ve found that without easy access to water while you’re riding, it’s nearly impossible to stay hydrated.
+After years of running the roads of Vietnam, we’ve found that it’s nearly impossible to stay hydrated without easy access to water while you’re riding.

-You’ll slowly sweat, become fatigued, and likely end up with a headache.
-This water problem becomes compounded if you’ve enjoyed a few cocktails the night before.
+You’ll slowly sweat, become fatigued, and likely get a headache.

-- Solution A: If you are driving casually across the country you can stop and continually buy bottles of water, this will work in the short run and only if you are near civilization.
+- Solution A: If you are driving casually across the country you can stop and continually buy bottles of water.

 Things To Consider: